 Instrumentation for Monitoring the Consolidation Process

 When surcharging with vertical drains, the instrumentation is used to measure the consolidation progress.
-Instrumentation data allows the timeline to be measured for surcharge removal, placement of stages, and also allows an evaluation of the effectiveness of vertical drains.
+Instrumentation data allows the timeline to be measured for surcharge removal, and placement of stages and also allows an evaluation of the effectiveness of vertical drains.

-For instance, Piezometers are installed in the proximity of the embankment, reference piezometers are also installed remote from the embankment, to monitor any variation in groundwater pressure that may occur from other causes.
+For instance, Piezometers are installed in the proximity of the embankment, reference piezometers are also installed remotely from the embankment, to monitor any variation in groundwater pressure that may occur from other causes.

 A predictive extrapolation can be made from a plot of pore water pressure versus time because the equilibrium piezometric level corresponding to full consolidation is known to be equal to the reference value remote from the embankment.

 Instrumentation for Monitoring the Stability of an Embankment

 A monitoring program is expected to present forewarning of lateral instability of the embankment, thereby, allowing corrective measures to be performed before critical situations arise.
 The remedial measures include a waiting period which allows the foundation material to increase in strength as pore water pressures dissipate, and/or the construction of stabilizing berms or the removal of some fill.